10 Things To Know about Camping in the Outback

 Part of the fun of camping is immersing yourself in nature and getting back to basics.
 And that means not always being able to have the food you’d be having at home.
 We pride ourselves on catering for all sorts of dietary requirements but supplies can be limited.
 If there is something you really can’t live without, bring it along in your pack.

-Sleeping on the ground means you will be coming into close (sometimes very close!) contact with the local insect population, and more.
+Camping in the Outback does mean sleeping on the ground, and so you will be coming into close (sometimes very close!) contact with the local insect population.
 But don’t be tempted to squash the first spider or scorpion you see, the vast majority of spiders and scorpions in the Outback are completely harmless, and you are kind of on their turf anyway.
 Always be sure to check your boots or shoes first thing in the morning though, just in case.

 The desert is dusty.
 No great surprise there, so be prepared to protect any delicate electrical equipment such as cameras and phones by bringing a good supply of sealable plastic bags.
 Bagging your precious items when not in use will protect them from the fine dust that can cause wreak havoc.